[0 BBT] Tunnel of Contest: The Tide of Dusk

 “I see…” muttered the Captain, “Then who can help me sir?”

-“Well… if you can convince a fleet commander to do so then its possible, but Fleet Commander Mayfeld shot down my own proposal to release small group terrans to find their resistance bases on occupied worlds when I presented my recent reports to him.” said the Col.
+“Well… if you can convince a fleet commander to do so then its possible, but Fleet Commander Mayfeld shot down my own proposal to release small groups of terrans to find their resistance bases on occupied worlds when I presented my recent reports to him.” said the Colonel.

 “Can a captain even meet a fleet commander for business sir?” asked Hasega